tpwres/teczki-polskiego-wrestlingu/content/e/kpw/2016-08-13-kpw-godzina-zero-2016.md

 #### Recap

 * [Rosetti](@/w/rosetti.md) distracts Jordan, and [Sawicki](@/w/sawicki.md) low blows him from behind
-* Kawaler enters the ring with his entire stable Kawaleria (_Cavalry_) dressed in dark robes and holding flaming torches.
+* Kawaler enters the ring with his entire stable Kawaleria (_The Cavalry_) dressed in dark robes and holding flaming torches.
 * After [Kamil Aleksander](@/w/kamil-aleksander.md) scored the second pin to even the score, Kawaleria tried to interfere, but [Kaszub](@/w/kaszub.md) and [Robert Star](@/w/robert-star.md) came into the ring and stopped them.
 * Then [Rosetti](@/w/rosetti.md) and [Sawicki](@/w/sawicki.md) arrived to even the odds.
 The rest of the locker room followed, and a huge brawl broke out.
 Referee unsuccessfully tried to throw them out, later threatening to stop the match, and to disqualify Kawaler.